-Apply the Dynamic Brakes and the Prime Mover will wind down to idle while the Dynamic Fans engage to assist with cooling.
-Reduce the throttle and the decoder's dynamic braking logic will reduce your speed faster than normal.
-Disengage Dynamic Braking and the primer mover will returned to it's notched speed and the fans will turn off.
+Apply the Dynamic Brakes and the Prime Mover will wind down to idle and slow up then the Dynamic Fans engage to assist with cooling.
+Reduce the throttle, and the decoder's dynamic braking logic will reduce your speed faster than normal.
+Disengage Dynamic Braking and the primer mover will return to it's notched speed and the fans will turn off.

 Random Start-up Sequences with Move Off and Stopping Sounds

-Now with random start-up sequences including hot or cold engine starts your start up and shut down will not always sound the same.
+Now, with random start-up sequences, your start-up and shut down will not always sound the same.

 For those who really want to drive their train and manually control the notching rather than letting the decoder do it.

-And includes all these great features to make your Trainorama 42 Class drive and sound impressive.
+And includes all these great features to make your Trainorama 42 Class model drive and sound impressive